DaniLeigh Directed Prince & Danced With Missy Elliott. Now She’s Coming For Rap’s Crown

 You may recognize Miami native DaniLeigh — pronounced dani-LAY (please don’t mess it up) — from the viral #InMyFeelings challenge video she posted this past summer.
 Her version of Drake’s #InMyFeelings dance raked in over 10 million views and earned her a Champagne Papi co-sign.
 Seemingly overnight, her social media following skyrocketed (she now has over 1 million followers, cementing her as one to watch along with girls like Teyana Taylor, whom she opened up for on tour last summer).

-Namilia Motocross Panty Trousers, $110, available at Namilia; Whatever 21 Elastic Bandeau Top, $100, available at Whatever 21; Romance Was Born Divine Goddess Jacket, $3,870, available at Romance Was Born; MarceloBurlon boots, Planet-i The Nocturnal Sunglasses, $109, available at Planet-i.
+Namilia Motocross Panty Trousers, $110, available at Namilia; Whatever 21 Elastic Bandeau Top, $100 USD, available at Whatever 21; Romance Was Born Divine Goddess Jacket, $3,870 USD, available at Romance Was Born; MarceloBurlon boots, Planet-i The Nocturnal Sunglasses, $109 USD, available at Planet-i.

 Dani is taking advantage of all the new eyes on her.
 Her single, “Lil Bebe”, released over the summer, blew up and had a second life once Lil Baby hopped on the track for the remix.
 Her debut album, The Plan, followed in November of 2018 (she released the LP Summer With Friends in 2017).
 A simple scroll though her Instagram timeline is all it takes to see that DaniLeigh is a woman with a plan.
 She may be new to you, but she stands on the shoulders of entertainment industry giants.